aero-plicity/fedramp-20x-public/README.md

 # Aeroplicity FedRAMP 20x - Public

-> **Purpose.** This repository contains the **public** materials for Aeroplicity’s FedRAMP 20x submission.
-It is safe to publish and contains no Controlled Unclassified Information (CUI) or sensitive production secrets.
-Evidence paths shown here reference redacted or synthetic examples suitable for public release.
+> **Purpose.** This repository hosts **public** materials that support Aeroplicity’s FedRAMP 20x authorization effort.
+It contains no Controlled Unclassified Information (CUI), export-controlled data, or production secrets.
+Any evidence references point to redacted or synthetic examples intentionally prepared for public release.

 ---